-This old-fashioned Rhubarb Custard Pie has rich, sweet filling and classic lattice top crust.
-A delicious dessert for spring and summer when fresh rhubarb is abundant in the garden and markets.
+This old-fashioned Rhubarb Custard Pie has a rich, sweet filling and classic lattice top crust.
+A delicious dessert for spring and summer when fresh rhubarb is abundant in the garden and grocery stores.

 When I was growing up, springtime and early summer always meant the rhubarb was ripe for eating.
 We would have rhubarb preserves, rhubarb and strawberry pie, and this delicious rhubarb custard pie.
 This old fashioned rhubarb custard pie recipe is from the archives of my grandmother.
 If you’ve never had rhubarb pie, you simply must try it.